Perception’s Complex Layers

 Just the facts

-Beyond our animal/spiritual essence, human universals, and whatever we can nail down with science, facts will always sit in a type of semi-known limbo.
+Beyond our animal/spiritual essence, human universals, and whatever science can prove, the facts layer sits in a semi-known limbo.

 Layer 2 — Imagination

-Our experiences and impressions are reliable enough to construct reality, but we’re merely copying what we can (with our limited hardware) into our brains.
+Our experiences and impressions are reliable enough to construct reality.
+We’re merely copying what we can (with our limited hardware) into our brains.

 This information isn’t much to go on, so we add more information to make sense of what we perceive.